Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Discussion

 Then, from \eqs{e4.1} and \eqref{e4.2} we have

 A regular plasma dominated by radiation pressure and consisting of protons and electrons can be modeled, in a first approximation, as a $\gamma = 4/3$ polytrope with an average particle mass $m_i \simeq m_H$ and, thus, $T_i \simeq T_H$.
-As discussed in \cite{ATH19}, taking $T=10^7\,\mathrm{K}$ as the temperature at the inner edge of the disc in an X-ray binary \citep{xray}, from \eq{e4.3} we have $\mathcal{S} > 10^5 M$.
-In the case of an AGN, instead of taking the gas in the inner disc (at a temperature of around $T=10^5\,\mathrm{K}$) we can consider the ionised plasma in the hot corona above the disc with a temperature of up to $T=10^9\,\mathrm{K}$ ~\citep{agn}.
+As discussed in \cite{ATH19}, taking $T=10^7\,\mathrm{K}$ as the temperature at the inner edge of the disk in an X-ray binary \citep{xray}, from \eq{e4.3} we have $\mathcal{S} > 10^5 M$.
+In the case of an AGN, instead of taking the gas in the inner disk (at a temperature of around $T=10^5\,\mathrm{K}$) we can consider the ionized plasma in the hot corona above the disk with a temperature of up to $T=10^9\,\mathrm{K}$ ~\citep{agn}.
 Nevertheless, even for this large temperature, from \eq{e4.3} we obtain $\mathcal{S} > 10^3 M$.
-Even in the case of the accretion disc associated to a long GRB, where the gas temperature can reach up to $10^{11}\,\mathrm{K}$~\citep{woosley}, from \eq{e4.3} we have $\mathcal{S} > 80 M$, which is still a factor of ten larger than the expected size of the inner engine.
+Even in the case of the accretion disk associated to a long GRB, where the gas temperature can reach up to $10^{11}\,\mathrm{K}$~\citep{woosley}, from \eq{e4.3} we have $\mathcal{S} > 80 M$, which is still a factor of ten larger than the expected size of the inner engine.

-The above analysis implies that, for the choked accretion mechanism to work for a regular plasma, the temperature of the infalling gas is required to be substantially higher the that of the inferred values at the inner edge of the disc (or disc corona).
-These higher temperatures could result from highly localized heating processes such as magnetic reconnection, shock heating, or viscous friction at the point of transition between the disc and the radial-infall domains.
+The above analysis implies that, for the choked accretion mechanism to work for a regular plasma, the temperature of the infalling gas is required to be substantially higher than that of the inferred values at the inner edge of the disk (or disk corona).
+These higher temperatures could result from highly localized heating processes such as magnetic reconnection, shock heating, or viscous friction at the point of transition between the disk and the radial-infall domains.